vexorian/dizquetv/README.md

 - Web UI for channel configuration and app settings
 - Select media across multiple Plex servers
 - Ability to auto update Plex EPG and channel mappings
+- Auto Update the xmltv.xml file at a set interval (in hours).
+You can also set the amount EPG cache (in hours).
 - Continuous playback support
 - Commercial support
 - Docker and prepackage binaries for Windows, Linux and Mac